Centre 81 New Building Appeal

 Centre 81 is outgrowing its existing complex of tired prefabricated school buildings and is embarking on an exciting appeal to raise £1.6 million to create a new fully-inclusive and accessible centre for adults with physical and other disabilities, including some with complex health/social needs.

-Centre 81 Limited
+Charity information: Centre 81 Limited

 Centre 81 works with 100 members with disabilities/debilitating health issues in a complex of prefabricated buildings and portacabin that are no longer really fit for purpose.
 They are tired, expensive to maintain, have limited capacity and restricted space for large, modern equipment.
 We would like to build a new centre to incorporate a member's kitchen, IT suite, hoists, changing bed, a large multipurpose room, wet rooms, a music room, adaptive gym, community café and additional offices.